Nurturing independent (critical) thinkers, effective communicators

-- The IJ Girl is an effective reader, writer and speaker of the language.
+The IJ Girl is an effective reader, writer and speaker of the language.

-- An IJ Girl speaks English confidently and eloquently, expressing her thoughts and views with clarity and precision.
+The IJ Girl speaks English confidently and eloquently, expressing her thoughts and views with clarity and precision.

-- The IJ Girl is a critical thinker who is able to comprehend with ease and accuracy what she reads.
+The IJ Girl is a critical thinker who is able to comprehend with ease and accuracy what she reads.

 The vision of STELLAR is to develop in children a love for reading and a strong foundation in the English Language and it aims to strengthen children’s learning of the English Language by using engaging and age-appropriate strategies and instructional materials.

 Under the STELLAR programme, special emphasis is placed on developing the children’s oral communication skills and this is congruent with the vision of the English Language Department at CHIJ Primary.